Michigan Supreme Court hears oral arguments in ‘knock and talk’ marijuana butter case

 Kent County Undersheriff Michelle LaJoye-Young also told FOX 17 Thursday she stands by the actions of her team in March 2014 stating investigators must work the case when it is active.
 She added that Van Doorne and Frederick "were absolutely not coerced [into talking], they could have said no."

-The defense argues without a warrant police cannot come to your door to talk outside of normal waking hours.
+The defense argues without a warrant police cannot come to your door to talk outside of normal waking hours citing the classic Girl Scout selling cookies example.

 “This is a classic example of how not to do a knock and talk: you don’t go with seven officers, who are armed, at 4 in the morning or 5:30 in the morning," said Bruce Block, defense attorney representing Todd Van Doorne.
 "Time is not irrelevant.
 Time matters.”